-If our first hypothesis is confirmed, this can have direct implications for the distribution of agents' types we should observe across the two treatments.
-In particular, if $\Delta S > 0$, there cannot be Crowded-out agents, because this type only emerges when the stigma against the EP, for any given k, is relatively larger under no punishment than under punishment (i.e., when $\Delta S < 0$; see (3) above and also Figure C.1 in Appendix C).
-Thus, if Hypothesis 1 is confirmed and $\Delta S^{Other} > 0 > \Delta S^{Self}$, then we expect self-serving punishment to be more likely to backfire than other-regarding punishment.
-We summarize these considerations in our second pre-registered hypothesis:
+Our conjecture has direct implications for the distribution of agents' types we should observe across the two treatments.
+In particular, under the assumption that $\Delta S > 0$, there cannot be Crowded-out agents, because this type only emerges when the stigma against the EP, for any given k, is relatively larger under no punishment than under punishment (i.e., when $\Delta S < 0$; see (3) above and also Figure C.1 in Appendix C).
+Thus, if Conjecture 1 is confirmed and $\Delta S^{Other} > 0 > \Delta S^{Self}$, then we expect self-serving punishment to be more likely to backfire than other-regarding punishment.
+We summarize these considerations in our second preregistered conjecture:

-Hypothesis 2: Punishment is more likely to backfire (i.e., induce more Crowded-out types) when it is motivated by self-interest compared to when it is motivated by other-regarding concerns.
+Conjecture 2: Punishment is more likely to backfire (i.e., induce more Crowded-out types) when it is motivated by self-interest compared to when it is motivated by other-regarding concerns.

-4 Results
+4 Study 1: Results

 The focus of this section is to study how punishment affects the normative message of punishment and its effectiveness.
 Overall, principals use punishment more often in Self (48.6%) than in Other (24.5%) and this difference is significant according to a χ^2 test (p < 0.01).
-In Section 4.1 we investigate how punishment affects the stigma for choosing the EP (Hypothesis 1).
-In Section 4.2 we examine agents' choices and the effectiveness of punishment (Hypothesis 2).
+In Section 4.1 we investigate how punishment affects the stigma for choosing the EP (Conjecture 1).
+In Section 4.2 we examine agents' choices and the effectiveness of punishment (Conjecture 2).